-- Perform work within controls: Readiness is confirmed and work is performed safely. - Provide feedback on adequacy of controls and continue to improve safety management: Feedback information on the adequacy of controls is gathered; opportunities for improving the definition and planning of work are identified and implemented; line and independent oversight is conducted; and, if necessary, regulatory enforcement actions occur.
+- Perform work within controls: Readiness is confirmed and work is performed safely. - Provide feedback and continuous improvement: Feedback information on the adequacy of controls is gathered; opportunities for improving the definition and planning of work are identified and implemented.

 The seven Guiding Principles, also as defined by DOE P 450.4, are: